 “ok why now… uh… because it was tasty?”

 Once he has figured it all out, or alternatively if you think he has suffered enough, (the host should end it before anyone gets bored) everybody should applaud!

 I said earlier that the audience may groan when they hear a “joke.”
-Sometimes, a dumb un is just what is needed, and some of your players will be talented at that and may feel antsy to just let out some cleverness.
+Sometimes, a dumb pun is just what is needed, and some of your players will be talented at that and may feel antsy to just let out some cleverness.

 A member of the troupe shouts out a profession, and then everyone takes turns acting a one man scene where they are the worst at it.

 “After you jump through the hoop, spray water at the kids in the front row, then give them a look of disdain, that will hopefully inspire them to ask their parents for money to donate.”

 “I don’t really care if your guilty or not I just want my lunch break.”

 “Can I get a new croquet mallet?
 Mine is too short. ”